 Driven to Success: ESL Students

 On the road trip of life, we are often lucky enough to come across people who fill our near-empty tanks with inspiration.
 Sometimes it’s in the news, and sometimes it’s in a film or book.
 But sometimes, it’s in the hopeful face across the desk from you.
-The ESL students at Live Oak UU and Leander provide that inspiration for their teachers and each other on a daily basis.

 As a way of celebrating the strides made by our driven ESL students, each session concludes with a party.
 Students bring friends and family to celebrate completing 10 weeks of instruction.
 We enjoy games, good food, and music.
 The end-of-session party is an opportunity for our students to acknowledge their own accomplishments, as well as those of their classmates.
 It is a time to congratulate each other and offer encouragement for future endeavors.
 This would be a great time for you and your family to come and meet these wonderful people and wish them continued success on their individual journeys.